rustdesk/doc.rustdesk.com/content/self-host/console/_index.en.md

 ![](/docs/en/self-host/console/images/console-home.png?v2)

 ## Windows EXE
 For Windows clients, you can leave out the custom server configuration and put the configuration information in the `RustDesk.exe` filename instead.
-As shown above, please go to the console welcome page and click on `Windows EXE`.
+As shown above, please go to the console welcome page and click on `Windows EXE`. **`Client >=1.1.9 Required`**。

 ## Device access permissions
 There are two ways to associate a device with a user: